 I had this one on vinyl, with its dual sided jacket that could be flipped to show the artist in full stature (I am pretty sure there was a fold out poster inside the liner).
 Being a big fan of disco music, even though disco by this point was in its final days, I know I played this disc to death.
 And why not?
 It had such a great mix of music.

 It starts off with one of my favorites on the album - the six-minute dance jam "Don't Stop 'Til You Get Enough".
+Released as the first single, it went to number 15 in France, number 13 in Germany, number 4 in Switzerland, number 3 in Canada and the UK, number 2 in the Netherlands and Spain, and number 1 in Australia and New Zealand.
+In the US, it spent twelve weeks on the US Billboard Hot 100 and peaked at number 1.
 I defy anyone to not at least be tapping your foot before this one is through.
 I love all the music layers - the guitar, the drum beats, and Michael's falsetto chorus.
 It just meshes so well.
-No wonder it was on the charts for twelve weeks, topping off at number 1.

-Not to be undone, track two is "Rock With You" that bested the first by being on the charts for nineteen weeks and spending four weeks at number 1.
+Not to be undone, track two is "Rock With You" that bested the first by being on the US Billboard Hot 100 chart for nineteen weeks and spending four weeks at number 1.
+It also charted at number 68 in Switzerland, number 59 in France, number 58 in Germany, number 7 in the UK, number 4 in Australia, number 3 in Canada and New Zealand, and number 1 in Spain.
 The opening is rich and contrasts the first with Michael sticking to his regular range for the song.
-The disco influence is stong in this song - you can almost feel the strobelight over head pulsating.
+The disco influence is strong in this song - you can almost feel the strobe light over head pulsating.

 My second favorite song on the album comes next - "Workin' Day And Night".
 It keeps the dance beats from the first two songs going - but again it mixes things up a bit.
 The songs hardly sound the same, thanks to another unique funky bass-line and rich melody.